momokapoolz/Calories-app-like-cronometer/API.md

 ## Authentication

 Authentication is handled via JWT (JSON Web Tokens).
-The API supports two methods for handling tokens:
+Currently, the API primarily uses **Token-Based authentication** through the User Module endpoints.

+**Current Authentication Method:**
-1.  **Token-Based**: The client receives token IDs (UUIDs) and sends them back in the `Authorization` header for subsequent requests.
-This is suitable for mobile or non-browser clients.
+- **Token-Based**: The client receives token IDs (UUIDs) and sends them back in the `Authorization` header for subsequent requests.
+This is suitable for both mobile and web clients.

-2.  **Cookie-Based**: The server sets secure, `HttpOnly` cookies containing the token IDs.
-This is the recommended approach for web frontends to mitigate XSS attacks.
+**Note**: Cookie-based authentication through the Auth Module (`/api/v1/auth/*`) is temporarily disabled.
+Use the User Module endpoints (`/api/v1/login`, `/api/v1/logout`) instead.

 ### Register a New User
 - **URL**: `/api/v1/register`